Updated April 2023

-Life on the open road has a lot to offer, but it also imposes some unique challenges.
-And driving a big rig is not the same as the family cruiser or that two-wheel sightseeing marvel.
-But there are some electronic gadgets professional truck drivers use on the road that can help.
-Here is a list of several trucking technology items that every driver should include in their arsenal.
+Life on the open road can offer a lot, but it also comes with unique challenges.
+Driving a big rig is not the same as driving your everyday vehicle.
+However, there are some electronic gadgets that can make life on the road a bit easier.
+Here is our list of trucking technology that every driver should have with them.

-This is fundamental, and many trucks and trucking companies include these already, but be certain you have a good one, even if you need to purchase your own to work in addition to a provider device.
-Features of truck-enabled GPS devices differ from everyday commercial private passenger GPS devices.
-Be certain you have a truck-enabled GPS with specific information for trucks, such as low overhead data, bridge, and lane restrictions, truck routes, and traffic updates.
-These will include service locations and other points of interest geared to the professional driver, as contrasted with passenger travel GPS devices.
-Be certain map updates are included or it will be out of date far too soon.
+Knowing where you need to go is fundamental, and while many trucks and trucking companies include these already, be sure you have a good one in case they don’t.
+Truck-enabled GPS devices have features that differ from everyday commercial GPS, including truck-specific information like overhead data, bridge and lane restrictions, truck routes, and traffic updates.
+These will also include service locations and other points of interest geared toward professional drivers.
+Allow for map updates as well, so your device is never out of date.

 Think you have what it takes to become a professional driver?
 Come to Napier!
 We can help you get that Class A CDL and start you on your way to a new career!
 Fill out the form to the right to request free info!